 A Turkish journalist and author, Akyol worked for more than a decade as an opinion columnist for Turkish newspapers Hurriyet Daily News, and Star (before they were co-opted, purged and transformed by the powers that be.)
-Since 2013, he also has a been a contributing opinion writer for the New York Times.
+From 2013 to 2021, he was also a contributing opinion writer for the New York Times.
 Akyol’s articles have also appeared in a wide range of other publications such as The Washington Post, The Wall Street Journal, The Atlantic, Foreign Affairs, Foreign Policy, Newsweek, First Things, The Forward, Al-Monitor.com, The Weekly Standard, The Financial Times, The London Times, The Guardian, The Washington Times, and Pakistan’s The Dawn.
 He has appeared frequently on CNN, BBC, NPR, and Al‐Jazeera English, and on prominent TV shows such as Fareed Zakaria GPS and HARDtalk.
 His TED talk on “Faith versus Tradition in Islam” has been watched by more than 1.2 million viewers.

 “The Thinking Muslim,” a popular podcast, defined Akyol as “probably the most notable Muslim modernist and reformer.”
 In July 2021, the Prospect magazine of the UK also listed him among “The world’s top 50 thinkers.”